lagbolt/library/TechServices.md

 Libraries can wish that Hoopla had better documentation — or they can start writing it themselves.

 It's no different with searching the catalog.
-As far as I can see, there's no documentation on searching the FCPL catalog anywhere, other than a couple of bullet points on the advanced search page.
+As far as I can see, there's no documentation anywhere on searching the FCPL catalog, other than a couple of bullet points on the advanced search page.

 I discovered, with a little luck followed by a little experimentation, that the FCPL OPAC has a whole undocumented query language which you can use in the search box.
 For example, you can type:
 ```